Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Enterprise: Custom

-At $149/mo for 10 seats, Longshot's Agency tier is genuinely competitive — especially for teams where fact-checking isn't an afterthought but a core part of your process.
+At $149/mo for 10 seats, Longshot's Agency tier is genuinely competitive — especially for teams where fact-checking is a core deliverable rather than an afterthought.

 Pros: